-There was not much to debate entering Week 14 of the college football season, but there is plenty to ponder following the regular season finale.
-Multiple teams earned their spot in conference championship weekend, others made their last pitch to the College Football Playoff selection committee and a couple squandered an opportunity to extend their campaign.
+There was not much to debate entering Week 14 of the college football campaign, but there is plenty to ponder following the regular season finale.
+Multiple teams earned their spot in conference championship weekend, others made their last pitch to the College Football Playoff selection committee and a few saw their dreams come to an end.
 There were surprising outcomes on the field, and program-altering ones off of it.

 Ohio State snapped a four-game losing streak versus detested foe Michigan, earning a 27-9 victory in Ann Arbor.
-The Buckeyes will see just how prepared they are for their national championship defense when they collide with Indiana in the Big Ten title game this Saturday night.
-Georgia earned its place in the SEC championship with a decisive win over Georgia Tech and will face an Alabama squad that once again faced adversity in the Iron Bowl.
+The Buckeyes will learn just how prepared they are for their national championship defense when they collide with Indiana in the Big Ten title game this Saturday night.
+Georgia cemented its place in the SEC Championship with a decisive win over Georgia Tech and will face an Alabama squad that once again faced adversity in the Iron Bowl.

 1. Ohio State (12-0)